upperlinecode/form-libraries-workshop/README.md

 1. Clone this repository down to your local environment and navigate to the root directory.
 Run `npm install` and then `npm start` to ensure you can preview your app.

 1. Take some time to explore the app as it currently exists.
 Notice that we have created the `SignUpForm` component already - this is where you'll do the majority of your work for this lab.
+All you should see right now is some unstyled text that says "Weekly Pie Sign Up".

 ## Guidance